MBA Application Rounds: When should you apply?

 Though often overlooked, the MBA deposit is an important strategic consideration you should factor in when building your application timeline.

-To secure your spot in the next incoming class, most US business schools ask you to pay a non-refundable deposit of $1,000 to $3,000.
+To secure your spot in the next incoming class, most US business schools ask you to pay a non-refundable deposit of $1,000 to $3,000 after you’ve accepted their offer

-For Round 1 applicants, this amount is often due sometime in February, and for Round 2 applicants, this amount is usually due sometime in April.
+For Round 1 applicants, this amount is often due sometime in February.
+For Round 2 applicants, this amount is usually due sometime in April.
 (Individual amounts and deadlines vary per school, so make sure to check the sites of your target schools for specific information.)

-This means that, if not planned properly, you may be on the hook for thousands of dollars to secure a spot at one school before hearing back from all of the programs you applied to.
+This means that, if not planned properly, you may be on the hook for a lot of money to secure a spot at one school before hearing back from all of the programs you applied to.
 As such, make sure you plan your initial application strategy around these all-important deadlines.

-As a final note, many loan programs, such as Prodigy Finance, do not allow you to finance the amount needed for a deposit for certain programs.
+As a final note, most loan programs do not allow you to finance the amount needed for a deposit.
 To make sure this does not end your business school dream before it starts, we recommend creating a budget in advance to ensure you have the funds necessary to make all required payments.

 There are thousands of choices and decisions you have to make along the way, and each greatly impacts your future